 While many businesses utilize debt collection agencies to address outstanding invoices, using a do-it-yourself service for SMS collections is a good first step.
 Once you have issued payment reminders via text message, you can begin to explore involving a third-party collection agency to do the heavy lifting.
 There are many reliable third-party collection agencies to choose from.

 Before partnering with a legitimate collection agency, you can follow fair debt collection practices to contact customers via SMS.
-Using SMS text messages to follow up with customers could potentially help you to avoid involving debt collectors and eventually incurring court costs further down the line.
+Using SMS text messages to follow up with customers could potentially help you avoid involving debt collectors and, eventually, incurring court costs further down the line.
 If you want to nip this in the bud before involving a collection agency, SMS text messages are the way to go.

 Discover why SMS is so effective for chasing money owed and learn how to get started below.